-In testimony I submitted to you before the hearing, I outlined six narratives supporting SB 726, based upon years I spent closely observing a landfill (Coffin Butte Landfill, a regional landfill outside Corvallis, Oregon) as a member of the Benton County Disposal Site Advisory Committee.
+In a previous document I'm submitted to you before your hearing, I outlined six narratives supporting SB 726, based upon years I spent closely observing a landfill (Coffin Butte Landfill, a regional landfill outside Corvallis, Oregon) as a member of the Benton County Disposal Site Advisory Committee.
 After hearing and reading public testimony, I have some further narratives to share with you supporting this bill.